jesushs2015/jesushs2015/README.md

-- 👋 Hi, I’m @jesushs2015
+- 👋 Hi, I’m Jesús Hernández Sánchez
-- 👀 I’m interested in ...
+- 👀 I’m interested in Big Data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Mining
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on UPAEP, IBERO, UDLAP and TecNM
-- 📫 How to reach me ...
+- 📫 How to reach me Tux

 <!---
 jesushs2015/jesushs2015 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.